Thursday, 7:00 pm EDT June 24, 2021

 In Truman & Tennessee: An Intimate Conversation, filmmaker Lisa Immordino Vreeland brings the two forces together in a unique and fascinating tête-à-tête, comparing and contrasting their trajectories through dueling voices—the writers’ own, culled from archival footage, and the voices of actors Jim Parsons and Zachary Quinto (The Boys in the Band) portraying, respectively, Capote and Williams at various stages of their lives.
 Both created rich, imaginary worlds and characters (Blanche DuBois, Holly Golightly) that left indelible marks on the era—and both paid the price of colossal success and fame through alcoholism and periods of artistic stagnation.
 Immordino Vreeland, whose growing body of work examines the working lives and social impact of 20th-century creative visionaries, adds two more remarkable subjects to her oeuvre, tumultuous compatriots who electrified the culture with words steeped in the nascent forces that shaped them.

-Vreeland, Parsons, and Quinto, along with moderator Christopher Castellani, author of Leading Men, joined us for a live virtual Q&A to discuss their work.
+Join us for a live virtual Q&A featuring Vreeland, Parsons, and Quinto, along with moderator Christopher Castellani, author of Leading Men.

 Co-presented with Film Forum.